How RAIN RFID Can Help Retail Rebound with Improved Inventory Management

 Gartner defines a touchless experience as a “'safe,' physical-contact-free interaction across the customer’s entire shopping process.”
 And this experience is growing in demand.

-Improving label design is one step in the direction of contactless checkout, and one successful solution is the TexTrace RAIN RFID label.
-With an interwoven textile antenna and an integrated Impinj Monza R6 series tag chip, TexTrace textile labels enable inventory visibility, omnichannel operations, and contactless point-of-sale systems by ensuring that every item, tagged with a RAIN RFID-enabled fabric tag at the point of manufacture, can be scanned by a RAIN RFID reader for inventory, read at the POS for an automated checkout, and can then be deactivated after purchase—all without contact from an employee.
+Improving label design is one step in the direction of contactless checkout, and one successful solution is the AD TexTrace RAIN RFID label.
+With an interwoven textile antenna and an integrated Impinj Monza R6 series tag chip, AD TexTrace textile labels enable inventory visibility, omnichannel operations, and contactless point-of-sale systems by ensuring that every item, tagged with a RAIN RFID-enabled fabric tag at the point of manufacture, can be scanned by a RAIN RFID reader for inventory, read at the POS for an automated checkout, and can then be deactivated after purchase—all without contact from an employee.

 Gartner, Top Trends in Retail Digital Transformation and Innovation for 2021, Kelsie Marian, Miriam Burt, Max Hammond, Hanna Karki, Robert Hetu, Sandeep Unni, 5 February 2021.